English Online Dictionary. What means elite? What does elite mean?

 elite (plural elites)

-- A special group or social class of people which have a superior intellectual, social or economic status as the elite of society.
+- A special group or social class of people who have a superior social or economic status and attendant power, advantages, or privileges in society; a member of such a group.

 - Someone who is among the best at a certain task.